istio/istio.io/content/en/docs/tasks/observability/metrics/secure-metrics/index.md

 This confirms that Prometheus is scraping metrics using **HTTPS over Istio mTLS** via the native secure ports, rather than directly accessing the plaintext telemetry ports (`15020` or `15090`).

-## Legacy workaround (pre-Istio 1.31)
+## Legacy workaround (Istio < 1.31)

 If you are running Istio older than 1.31, the native env-var approach is not available.
 The steps below demonstrate one way to achieve secure metrics scraping using Istio CRDs: a secure TLS frontend is created on port `15091` (exposed to Prometheus) that routes internally to either port `15020` (merged metrics — Envoy + application + agent) or `15090` (Envoy-only metrics).
-Scrapers connect to `15091` over ISTIO_MUTUAL TLS; the `ServiceEntry` and `VirtualService` handle the internal routing to the plaintext backend.
+Scrapers connect to `15091` over `ISTIO_MUTUAL` TLS; the `ServiceEntry` and `VirtualService` handle the internal routing to the plaintext backend.

 ### Legacy: Secure metrics for sidecars